elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 >
 > Now that you’ve seen the limitations why would you even bother testing it?
 You will still need Windows if you are running VUM and you can only use Oracle for large environments… Those are probably the two biggest constraints for 80% of you reading this and I agree they are huge constraints.
 But I am not saying that you should go ahead and deploy this in production straight away, I do feel that the VCVA deserves to be tested as it is the way forward in my opinion!
 Why?
 Most importantly, it is very simple to implement

-From &#8220;<a href="http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Availability-Technical-Whitepaper.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Availability-Technical-Whitepaper.pdf']);">What’s New in VMware vSphere 5.0 &#8211; Availability</a>&#8220;:
+From "<a href="http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Availability-Technical-Whitepaper.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Availability-Technical-Whitepaper.pdf']);">What’s New in VMware vSphere 5.0 - Availability</a>":

 > **Management Availability**
 > Being the primary management point of a VMware environment, the availability of VMware vCenter™ Server is a critical consideration when constructing a highly available environment.
 Providing this availability for VMware vCenter Server is the primary function of VMware vCenter Server Heartbeat.